adamchainz/seporaitis.github.com/_posts/2012-02-27-your-frameworks-and-mvcs-are-wrong.md

-Having this shouting title for my first post might look as an arrogant shot, but bear with me here - this idea has been crystalizing in my head for about a half year now, directly from experience with a different approach to things that I will be talking about here.
+Having this shouting title for my first post might look as an arrogant shot, but bear with me here - this idea has been crystalizing in my head for about a half year now, directly from experience with a different approach to things than I was used to.

 Of course - if the post happened to be not boring and you happen to read it to the end and if you share the same or contradictory beliefs - I urge you to share them and